Memory Overview

 name: "Stateless Assistant",

-description: "This agent has no memory.",
+instructions: "This agent has no memory.",

 model: openai("gpt-4o"),

-memory: false, // Memory completely disabled
+memory: false, // disable memory entirely

 });